This guide helps you providing tools and tips to complete group work safely and effectively, online, from a distance.

 Communication technology can provide valuable personal contact to keep your group moving positively and overcome that feeling of isolation.

-Please note: With the exception of Google Hangouts, Google Meet and Microsoft Teams, the above mentioned apps are not supported by the University.
+Please note: These are suggested online apps that you may use at your own preference.
+With the exception of Google Hangouts, Google Meet and Microsoft Teams, they are not supported by the University, and only free accounts are available (the University does not provide premium versions).

 1. Before a meeting